Favourited 112 times

 We love music, arts in all its forms, nature and are professional photographers covering socio documentary and local events.

 John has had many different lives and a wealth of skills and experience, myself - I went to the university of life (which I still attend on a daily basis) and have worked in many fields from Horses, small animal veterinary nursing, floristry, farming, both agricultural and animal, was for 26 years a teacher of oriental dance for adult education, a qualified reflexologist, plus we had a business prior to leaving UK providing education and installation of small scale renewable energy projects.
-We are off grid here but have a normal household regarding power supply so a chance to learn about this too.
+We are off grid here but did have a normal household regarding power supply so a chance to learn about this too.

 We are located near Ourique (in Beja district not the one near Lisbon), 10 minutes from the main North/South main road systems and 5 minutes from the train station linking Algarve and Lisbon.
 We are 1 hour north of the Algarve.